SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 - **Binaries**: `goblin` for ELF/PE/Mach-O analysis
 - **Code**: `tree-sitter` with language bindings

-This avoids system dependencies like FFmpeg, making deployment easier especially in containerized environments or when building for multiple platforms.
+This approach minimizes system dependencies where possible.
+FFmpeg is required for video processing and is automatically installed during build if missing.

 ---